realA10001986/Time-Circuits-Display/README.md

 If you are in the US, please select a channel between 1 and 11.
 All above 11 are not legal.
 A future update will limit this to 11 channels.

+WiFI channel selection is key for a trouble-free operation.
+Disturbed WiFi communication can lead to disrupted sequences, packet loss, hanging or freezing props, and other problems.
+A good article on WiFi channel selection is [here](https://community.ui.com/questions/Choosing-the-right-Wifi-Channel-on-2-4Ghz-Why-Conventional-Wisdom-is-Wrong/ea2ffae0-8028-45fb-8fbf-60569c6d026d).

 ##### &#9654; WiFi power save timer

 See [here](#wifi-power-saving-features)